-Note: The Delete operation cannot be undone.
-To replace a deleted form, you must add a new printer form with the deleted values.
+The Delete operation cannot be undone.
+You must Add a new printer form with the deleted values.

-Managing Print Device Definitions
+Working with Print Device Definitions

 If your application does not have the print driver for your printer, NetWare supplies print device definitions for many common printers.